If I did not do well in a 15-week course, why would I risk taking another course, possibly on the same subject, in three weeks?

 It depends.
 Each credit-bearing course offered through TigerTerms is designed to meet certain instructional needs.
 Some courses may fit a student's academic plan as General Education while others may be used as elective or core courses within specific programs of study.
 In general, students are strongly encouraged to consult with their academic advisor before enrolling in a TigerTerm course and discuss whether or not the credits earned may count towards their degree.

-Can I register for more than one intensive learning TigerTerm during one Term?
+Can I register for more than one intensive learning TigerTerm course during the January Intersesion term?

 Due to the intensive learning nature of a three-week January TigerTerm course, students are allowed to register for up to one 3 or 4 semester credit course.